hananezlitni/HZ-CAS741-Project/docs/VnVReport/README.md

 # Verification & Validation Report

-This folder contains the project's system and unit verification and validation report.
+This folder contains the project's system and unit verification and validation reports.